artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 .. note::
    Archivematica |version| has been tested with MySQL 5.5, including the Percona and MariaDB alternatives.
-Archivematica uses MySQL 5.7 on Ubuntu 16.04.
+Archivematica uses MySQL 5.7 on Ubuntu 16.04 and Ubuntu 18.04.

    Some of the tools run by Archivematica require Java to be installed (primarily Elasticsearch and fits).
-On Ubuntu 14.04, Open JDK 7 is used.
+On Ubuntu 18.04, Open JDK 8 is used, but Open JDK 11 is the default.
 On Ubuntu 16.04, Open JDK 8 is the default.
 It is possible to use Oracle Java 7 or 8 instead.

    The remaining dependencies should be kept at the versions installed by Archivematica.